 In the event of a road traffic accident or the trailer being stolen you must inform us and the police as soon as possible.

-Damage or loss caused by mis-use of the trailer, such as overloading or incorrect operation of the winch; or failing to use the security devices supplied with the hire, will not be covered by the hire insurance.
-The hirer will have full liability for such losses.
+You the hirer will also bear full liabilty for damages or loss caused by mis-use of the trailer, such as overloading or incorrect operation of the winch; or failing to use the security devices supplied with the hire.

 Unlike the rest of the EU there is no MOT for trailers in the UK - light fittings, brakes & tyres can be corroded, especially if the trailer has not been regularly used.
 Couplings can also become worn.